gituzalem/SimpleMemoryAllocator/README.md

 ### USAGE
-Just `#include "SimpleMemoryAllocator.h"` from the `includes` folder and link against `libSimpleMemoryAllocator.a` (or your local machine equivalent, dynamic linking coming in future) and you're set!
+Just `#include "SimpleMemoryAllocator.h"` from the `includes` folder and link against `-lSimpleMemoryAllocator` (you can choose from both static and dynamic linking) and you're set!
 Now you just need to pick an allocator, initialize it, and use it to manage your heap allocation/deallocations much quicker than a native C++ new/delete.

 There are currently these allocators implemented:
   - `LinearAllocator` - An allocator that allocates memory in a linear fashion.
 Being the simplest, and therefore